 with Hometown Energy

-For the first time, libraries, affordable housing organizations, non-profits and churches across West Virginia are going solar.
-Using Solar Holler's innovative financing programs, all an organization needs is interest and public support to save money with clean hometown energy.
+West Virginia’s non-profits, churches, factories, businesses, municipalities and more are increasingly going solar and getting efficient with their energy use.
+Using Solar Holler’s innovative financing programs, all an organization needs is a desire to save money with clean, hometown energy.

 Find out more about our award-winning crowd funding and financing programs to see how you can help repower Appalachia.